OXID-eSales/oxideshop-user-documentation/releases/releases-70/oxid-eshop-710.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. todo: #06
 .. todo: #DK/HR: Wenn in Module benutzt Testen nötig: What is the practical consequence of the classes being deprecated?
-Does the developer have to ensure that he no longer uses them? -- Are there ne/better Alternatives to use?
+Does the developer have to ensure that he no longer uses them? -- Are there ne/better Alternatives to use? -- see comment of class to dind alternatives; not important: dev has to check
 .. todo: Info: DK: will be removed as of 8.0, as of 7.1 only deprecated: mark them as such

 .. todo: Folgende sind als veraltet markiert, werden in in näch.
 Major Release entfernt en Konsolenklassen aus dem internen Namensraum entfernt: